TeonMehta/BLOG/blog/conditionals.md

 #### If Statement

-Here we introduce the *if statement*.
+Here we introduce the **If** *statement*.
 In the real world, our first step to making a decision starts with an "if"...
 If this, do that.

 ```
 # If Statement